Muesli Bars Recipe – Australian Special

 Recipe Notes:

-Customization: Feel free to add or substitute ingredients based on your preferences, such as different nuts, seeds, or dried fruits.
-Chocolate chips or coconut flakes can also be added for extra flavor.
+Customization: Feel free to add or substitute ingredients like different nuts, seeds, dried fruits, chocolate chips, or coconut flakes to suit your preferences.

-Binding: If the mixture seems too dry or crumbly, add a bit more almond butter or honey.
-Conversely, if it’s too sticky, add more oats.
+Binding & Texture: If the mixture feels too dry or crumbly, add more almond (or peanut) butter or honey; if too sticky, mix in extra oats.